UN chief urges end to senseless and ruthless war in Ukraine | Headlines

 UN chief urges end to senseless and ruthless war in Ukraine

-The UN Security Council meeting on the protection of civilians and civilian infrastructure in Ukraine heard a briefing from Guterres on Thursday on his recent meetings with the Russian and Ukrainian presidents that led to the first two evacuations this week from the besieged southeastern city of Mariupol and its last Ukrainian stronghold, the Azovstal steel plant.
-Humanitarian chief Martin Griffiths said a third convoy left for Mariupol Thursday, expects to arrive Friday morning, and hopes to evacuate civilians from the plant.
+The U.N.
+Security Council meeting on the protection of civilians and civilian infrastructure in Ukraine heard a briefing from Guterres on his recent meetings with the Russian and Ukrainian presidents that led to the first two evacuations this week from the besieged southeastern city of Mariupol and its last Ukrainian stronghold, the Azovstal steel plant.
+Humanitarian chief Martin Griffiths said a third convoy left for Mariupol Thursday, expects to arrive Friday morning and hopes to evacuate civilians from the plant.

-Guterres said he did not ''mince words'' with Russian President Vladimir Putin that his country's February 24 invasion of Ukraine is a violation of the country's territorial integrity and the UN Charter and ''it must end for the sake of the people of Ukraine, Russia and the entire world.''
+Guterres said he did not "mince words" with Russian President Vladimir Putin that his country's Feb.
+24 invasion of Ukraine is a violation of the country's territorial integrity and the U.N.
+Charter and "it must end for the sake of the people of Ukraine, Russia and the entire world."
 In his meetings with Putin and Ukrainian President Volodymyr Zelenskyy, Guterres said he also focused on the need for quick action to ensure a steady flow of food and energy in open markets.

-He stressed that ''a meaningful solution to global food insecurity requires reintegrating Ukraine's agricultural production and the food and fertilizer production of Russia and Belarus into world markets, despite the war.''
-Russia and Ukraine together produce 30 per cent of the world's wheat supply, 20 per cent of its corn, and 75 per cent of its sunflower seed oil.
+He stressed that "a meaningful solution to global food insecurity requires reintegrating Ukraine's agricultural production and the food and fertilizer production of Russia and Belarus into world markets, despite the war."
+Russia and Ukraine together produce 30% of the world's wheat supply, 20% of its corn, and 75% of its sunflower seed oil.

 High Commissioner for Human Rights Michelle Bachelet said serious violations of human rights and humanitarian law keep increasing every day.
-Since Russia invaded Ukraine on February 24, she said, 6,731 civilian deaths and injuries have been recorded and ''the real figures are considerably higher.''
-From late February for about five weeks, she said, Russian forces in areas around Kyiv targeted civilian men whom they considered suspicious, detaining, beating, summarily executing them and in some cases taking them to Belarus and Russia.
-In other Russian-controlled areas including the Kharkiv, Donetsk, Luhansk, Zaporizhzhia and Kherson regions, she said her office continues to document arbitrary detentions and possible enforced disappearances of local officials, journalists, civil society activists, retired members of the armed forces and other civilians by Russian troops and affiliated armed groups.
+Since Russia invaded Ukraine on Feb.
+24, she said, 6,731 civilian deaths and injuries have been recorded, and "the real figures are considerably higher."
+From late February for about five weeks, she said, Russian forces in areas around Kyiv targeted civilian men whom they considered suspicious, detaining, beating, summarily executing them, and in some cases taking them to Belarus and Russia.
+In other Russian-controlled areas including the Kharkiv, Donetsk, Luhansk, Zaporizhzhia, and Kherson regions, she said her office continues to document arbitrary detentions and possible enforced disappearances of local officials, journalists, civil society activists, retired members of the armed forces, and other civilians by Russian troops and affiliated armed groups.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)